Combodo/iTop/readme.txt

-Stephan Rickauer, Tobias Glemser and Sabri Saleh for their consulting about iTop security Claudio Cesar Sanchez Tejeda for his contribution to bug fixes on the export and data synchronization Bruno Cornec for his support and contribution to the Linux packaging of iTop
+Stephan Rickauer, Tobias Glemser and Sabri Saleh for their consulting about iTop security Claudio Cesar Sanchez Tejeda for his contribution to bug fixes on the export and data synchronization Bruno Cornec for his support and contribution to the Linux packaging of iTop Jean-François Bilger for providing a fix for an unsuspected SQL bug

 2. INSTALLATION
    ============